The Wigner Current for Open Quantum Systems: Harmonic and Duffing Oscillator Wigner Currents

-We now turn to the numerical solution of the Wigner function and associated flow vector field for the damped, driven Duffing oscillator.
-We choose the dimensionless Duffing oscillator parameter values $\lambda=0.05$ (anharmonic strength), $\omega_d=1.09$ (drive frequency), $F=0.092$ (drive strength), and $\gamma=0.01$ (damping rate).
+Figure~ \ref{fig:figure3} shows snapshots of the evolving Wigner function and associated current ${\mathbf{J}}={\mathbf{J}}_{\mathrm{Duff}}+{\mathbf{J}}_{\mathrm{env}}$ for the driven Duffing oscillator initially in an undisplaced coherent state; the snapshot times are given in multiples of the drive period $\tau_d = 2\pi/\omega_d$.
+We choose the dimensionless Duffing oscillator parameter values $\lambda=0.05$ (anharmonic strength), $\omega_d=1.09$ (drive frequency), $F=0.092$ (drive strength), and $\gamma=0.01$ (damping rate), with the bath temperature set to zero.
 These parameter values result in the classical Duffing oscillator exhibiting bistability for the steady state dynamics at zero temperature, corresponding to coexisting small and large amplitude oscillations.
 For the above parameter choices, these small and large steady state amplitudes are $0.52$ and $2.46$, respectively.

-Figure~ \ref{fig:figure5} shows snapshots of the evolving Wigner function and associated flow ${\mathbf{J}}={\mathbf{J}}_{\mathrm{Duff}}+{\mathbf{J}}_{\mathrm{env}}$ for the Duffing oscillator initially in an undisplaced coherent state and in the presence of a zero temperature bath; the snapshot times are given in multiples of the drive period $\tau_d = 2\pi/\omega_d$.
-Figure~\ref{fig:figure6} shows the same evolving Wigner function snapshots as in Fig.~\ref{fig:figure5}, but with just the environmental diffusion flow ${\mathbf{J}}_{\mathrm{diff}}$ (\ref{dimlessdifffloweq}) indicated.
-Figures~\ref{fig:figure7} and~\ref{fig:figure8} show snapshots of the evolving Wigner function together with the full flow and environmental diffusion flows, respectively, but at nonzero temperature $T=2\hbar\omega_0/k_B$.

-In the final indicated snapshots corresponding to $t=300\tau_d$ [Figs.~\ref{fig:figure6}-\ref{fig:figure8}(c)], the Wigner function and flows hardly change between subsequent snapshots separated by a drive period (see also the strobe videos~\cite{youtubeplaylist}); these final snapshots should therefore correspond pretty accurately to the long time limit steady state Wigner function and flows.
+Figure~\ref{fig:figure4} shows the same evolving Wigner function snapshots as in Fig.~\ref{fig:figure3}, but with just the environmental diffusion current ${\mathbf{J}}_{\mathrm{diff}}$ (\ref{dimlessdifffloweq}) indicated.
+In the final indicated snapshots corresponding to $t=300\tau_d$ [Figs.~\ref{fig:figure3}-\ref{fig:figure4}(c)], the Wigner function and current hardly change between subsequent snapshots separated by a drive period.
+These final snapshots should therefore correspond pretty accurately to the long time limit steady state Wigner function and current.